 Guides

-How to Track Anonymous Website Visitors: Complete Guide
+How to Track Anonymous Website Visitors in 2026

 George Gogidze George Gogidze · · 9 min read

-How to Track Anonymous Website Visitors: Complete Guide
+How to Track Anonymous Website Visitors in 2026

 Here’s a frustrating reality: 97% of your website visitors leave without ever identifying themselves.
 They browse your pages, check your pricing, read your content—and then disappear into the void.